-All of these are great goals that will help determine how your website build will go.
-Having a set goal will help determine what content you’re using, what web platform you might, and how your site might perform over time.
+All of these are great business goals that will help determine how your website build will go.
+Having a set goal will help determine what content you’re using, what web platform or content management system (CMS) you might use, and how your site might perform over time.

 Once goals for your website have been set, it is time for the biggest step of a website strategy – building the actual web platform.